 Capital gains tax relief.

-Both EIS investments and VCTs are exempt from CGT on sale of shares, for EIS this only applies at the end of the 3 year holding period.
+Both EIS investments and VCTs are exempt from CGT on sale of shares, for EIS this only applies at the end of the three year holding period.
+It should be kept in mind, however, that the market for shares in both EIS and VCT is limited, and disposing of your shares might not be easy.

 Dividends.